infinitepower18/CrashReportKit/README.md

 ## Crash reporter extension

-Keep the extension entry point in the extension target and delegate processing to the package:
+Keep the extension entry point in the extension target and delegate report creation to CrashReportKit:

 ```swift
 import CrashReportExtension